 Metro Card will launch on 2 December, replacing Walrus.

-Weekly, Monthly and Annual Railpass season tickets will move to the Walrus card from Monday 18 February and are available from all staffed Merseyrail stations.
+Weekly, Monthly and Annual Railpass season tickets moved to the Walrus card on Monday 18 February 2019 and are available from all staffed Merseyrail stations.

-Walrus cards use contactless validation technology so you can now just tap through the station ticket gates.
+The Metro Card will work in the same way, using contactless validation technology so you can just tap through the station ticket gates.

-Photocards will still be required for Railpass on Walrus card.
+Photocards will still be required for Railpass on Metro Card.
 Please remember to bring your photocard with you when renewing.
 If you are a new Railpass customer, please bring a passport photo with you.

-More information can be found on the Walrus section of Merseytravel’s website, including some FAQs by clicking here.
+More information can be found on the Metro Card section of Merseytravel’s website, including some FAQs by clicking here.